Anger management counselling

 How then do we find a balance between these two extremes?
 Is it possible to express our anger without hurting others?
 If we take our anger away, won’t we be left defenceless?

-The first thing to remember is that anger management therapy is not about getting ‘rid’ of our anger.
+The first thing to remember is that anger management counselling is not about getting ‘rid’ of our anger.
 Instead, we attempt to understand it; both its causes and effects.
 From there we try find a healthier way to express ourselves, channelling our anger from destructive and into constructive outlets.

 One of the first things is learning to recognise what precipitates our outward anger.
 In learning what triggers our anger and we develop the skills we need to handle ourselves more effectively.
 Seneca, another Stoic, wrote an entire book on anger (aptly titled ‘On Anger’).
 On the subject of what those triggers he wrote, ‘the best course is to treat the sickness as soon as it becomes apparent … detecting one’s passion, as soon as it arises: diseases have symptoms as their harbingers.’
 If we deal with the ‘symptom’ as soon as it appears, we won’t have to suffer the ‘illness’.